sqlxpert/stay-stopped-aws-rds-aurora/README.md

   stopping a cloud database is not simple.
 Moreover, each professional who tackles a complex problem contributes a piece of the puzzle.
 By publishing our work on an open-source basis, we can learn from each other.
-Please get in touch if you have ideas for improving Stay Stopped!
+Please get in touch if you have ideas for improving Stay-Stopped!

   For further reading: